-Recovery From Dental Anesthesia in a Dog
+Recovery From Dental Anesthesia In A Dog

 Though many dog owners don't think about it, dogs need their teeth cared for just like people do.
 Over time and due to normal eating activities, plaque can build on tooth surfaces and up along the gum line, leading to bad breath, tooth decay and loosening teeth.
 You veterinarian can provide tooth cleaning and other dental procedures with general anesthesia.
 Recovery from anesthesia takes place both at the vet's office and at home.
 Either way, the owner must provide supervision and monitoring for post-procedure problems.